 How are HIPAA regulations most commonly violated?

 - Unencrypted data- Any PHI that is left unencrypted has the possibility of being stolen or lost.
 A common way in which this happens is when personal health information is stored on backup tapes in the medical facility.
-During busy office hours this unprotected information can more easily be willingly pilfered or accidentally misplaced.
-The best way to prevent this is by using a secure web-portal to back up all of your patient information electronically, eliminating the need to physically keeping the information in an unsecure location.
+During busy office hours, this unprotected information can more easily be willingly pilfered or accidentally misplaced.
+The best way to prevent this is by using a secure web-portal to back up all of your patient information electronically, eliminating the need to physically keep the information in an unsecured location.